 Ranch rodeos exhibit the work cowboys do on a daily basis.
 The events chronicle the diverse list of tasks they complete throughout the year in rain, snow and heat.
 A good horseman can stay on a young colt that decides to buck, will calmly sort cattle easily, and rope a bovine of any size.
 Their skill set is vast, and learned over a lifetime.
 Many were almost born in a saddle following their father’s footsteps learning about horses, cows, and living the western lifestyle.

-I hope that you have enjoyed these photos from both the Nanton and Bar U Ranch Rodeos.
+I hope you’ve enjoyed these photos from both the Nanton and Bar U Ranch Rodeos.
 If you have never attended one of these, I strongly recommend it.
 It’s important for the ranching industry to share their lives with the public.
 We need to do a better job of showcasing ‘best practices’ and what goes into raising high quality, safe beef for consumers.
 Congrats to all of the cowboys and cowgirls who won awards and accomplished personal bests.
 You have the bragging rights now for another year!